martintupy/public/docs/optics/optics.md

   ### - motivation
   ### - core
 ]
-- usually for Coproduct (Sum) types
+- usually for Coproduct (Sum) slides.types
 - `Prism[S, A]`
 - `S` can be a `A` - getOption
 - `A` is a `S` - reverseGet